Tachileik: Transport

-Tachileik has an airport which links to four Burmese cities – Yangon, Mandalay, Taungyi Heho and Kengtung.
+Tachileik has an airport which links to four Burmese cities – Yangon, Mandalay, Taunggyi Heho and Kengtung.
 By road Tachileik is connected to Kengtung, which lies 106 km (66 miles) to the north, by the Asian Highway route AH2, and via Kengtung west to Taunggyi, capital of Shan State, and east by route AH3 to Mongla and on to Yunnan Province, China.